-The school's written student consumer information and related reports must adhere to statutory and regulatory requirements, as outlined in the HEA §485 and Subpart D (Institutional and Financial Assistance Information for Students) of the Student Assistance General Provisions.
-(The sSchools should refer to §668.41 through §668.48.)
-The sSchools also may wish to consult other Department of Education publications, such as the 07-08 08-09 FSA Handbook, Volume 2, Chapter 6 for more information on student consumer information requirements.
-The school's student consumer information plays an essential role in ensuring that prospective students receive enough information about the school and its programs to make an informed decision about where the student will pursue his or her postsecondary education.
-Auditors and program reviewers will examine the school's written student consumer information for accuracy, completeness, and adherence to the requirements outlined in federal regulations.
+The school's written student consumer information and related reports must adhere to statutory and regulatory requirements, as outlined in HEA §485 and Subpart D (Institutional and Financial Assistance Information for Students) of the Student Assistance General Provisions.
+Schools should refer to 34 CFR §668.41 through §668.48.
+Schools also may wish to consult other Department of Education publications, such as the 97-98 08-09 FSA Handbook, Volume 2, Chapter 6 for more information on student consumer information requirements.
+A school's student consumer information plays an essential role in ensuring that prospective students receive enough information about the school and its programs to make an informed decision about where the student will pursue postsecondary education.
+The guarantor, during any program review, will examine the school's written student consumer information for accuracy, completeness, and adherence to the requirements outlined in federal regulations.

 Student consumer information must be made available to all currently enrolled students and prospective students.
 Regulations define Aa prospective student as is an individual who has contacted an eligible school to request information about admission to the school.
-The school must make information must be made available to a prospective student prior to the student's enrolling or entering into any financial obligation with the school.
-The school may use an An Internet Website may be used to provide information to prospective students; however, the school may use an Intranet Website may not be used.
-For enrolled students, the The school may use information may be made available through an Internet Website or an Intranet Website that is reasonably accessible to the individuals to whom the information must be disclosed to provide information to enrolled students. [§668.41]
+The information must be made available prior to the student's enrolling or entering into any financial obligation with the school.
+An Internet Website may be used to provide information to prospective students; however, an Intranet Website may not be used.
+For enrolled students, the information may be made available through an Internet Website or an Intranet Website that is reasonably accessible to the individuals to whom the information must be disclosed. [§668.41]

-Information for Student Athletes Who Are Offered Financial Aid
+Information for Student Athletes Who Are Offered Finanicial Aid

-When a school participating in any Title IV program offers a potential student athlete athletically related student financial aid, the school must provide the potential student athlete-and his or her parents, high school coach, and guidance counselor- information on completion or graduation rates and transfer-out rates for student athletes, following the requirements of HEA §485(e), §668.41(b) and (f), and 34 CFR §668.48.
+When a school participating in any Title IV program offers a potential student athlete athletically_related student aid, the school must provide the potential student athlete-and his or her parents, high school coach, and guidance counselor-information on completion or graduation rates and transfer-out rates for student athletes, following the requirements of HEA §485(e), 34 CFR §668.41(b) and (f), and 34 CFR §668.48.
 The school also must submit the report produced to provide information to these students to the Department by July 1 of each year.
 Schools should refer to 34 CFR 668.41(b) and (f) and 668.48 for information on disclosure requirements for student athletes.
 A school's responsibilities may be satisfied if all of the following criteria are met: